 The name of this Organization shall be “Mount Horeb Area Arts Association”.
 The Organization’s name shall be abbreviated “MHAAA”.

 ARTICLE II – PURPOSE

-2.1 The purpose of the MHAAA (also referred to as the "Organization") shall be charitable and educational, including but not limited to promoting and developing creative arts in the Mount Horeb area of Wisconsin, and in that regard, to hold Studio and Gallery Art Tours within that area to exert influence toward the purchase of meritorious works of art by individuals, the state and local government units, or any other civic or business organizations.
-The Organization may engage in any lawful act under the Wisconsin Non Stock-Corporation Law, Chapter 181 of the Wisconsin Statutes, and as ammended.
+2.1 The purpose of the MHAAA (also referred to as the “Organization”) shall be charitable and educational, including but not limited to promoting and developing creative arts in the Mount Horeb area of Wisconsin, and in that regard, to hold Studio and Gallery Art Tours within that area to exert influence toward the purchase of meritorious works of art by individuals, the state and local government units, or any other civic or business organizations.
+The Organization may engage in any lawful act under the Wisconsin Non Stock-Corporation Law, Chapter 181 of the Wisconsin Statutes, and as amended.

 2.2 This corporation is organized exclusively for such purposes as are allowed under Sec.
 501 (c)(3) of the Internal Revenue Code as amended.

 2.3 No part of the net earnings of the Corporation shall enure to the benefit of or be distributed to its Members, Directors, Officers or other private persons, except the corporation shall be authorized and empowered to pay reasonable compensation for services rendered to it.

 3.1 Membership in this Organization is available to any individual who is a professional artist in any visual arts media or is a person interested in supporting the creative visual arts and satisfies the criteria as set forth in these By-laws.

 3.2 Membership in this Organization may be terminated pursuant to the rules and regulations set forth in these By-laws.